MatthewRasa/tcnj-acm-knowledge-base/README.md

 ## This Week's Meeting

-The ACM meeting tomorrow will take place in the **Mac Lab (Forcina 403) at 2:30 PM**.
-We'll be talking about what the e-board is doing to kick off the planning for HackTCNJ and how you all can get involved.
-If you're interested in volunteering to help at the event or with any planning, definitely make sure to attend.
+The ACM meeting will take place on **Wednesday, October 21** in the **Mac Lab (Forcina 403) at 2:30 PM**.
+Andrew will be talking about compiler optimization, the Java virtual machine, interpretation vs. compilation, and just-in-time compilers.
+If you want to learn how to make your code faster without changing it this is the stuff you'll need to know!

 ## Contributions